-Students may arrange an individual directed readings or research course with a professor, the topic, work Students may arrange an individual directed readings of research.
-Some programs restrict the humber of credits to be agreed upon mutually.
-Some programs restrict the humber of History 999
+Students may arrange an individual directed-readings or research course with a professor, the topic, work load, and number of credits to be agreed upon mutually.
+Some programs restrict the number of History 999 credits that students may take; see M.A.
+Requirements of Specific Programs, p.
+15.